 - Appendix - G ICF/IID

 Out of Network Single Case Agreement*

-An Out of Network (OON) Single Case Agreement, also known as a SCA, is an agreement between Trillium and a non-contracted, out of network provider who wishes to render services to a member.
-Single Case Agreements (SCA) are member specific, restricted to no more than 5 members, and out of network providers must obtain approval from Trillium before serving additional members.
-Prior to requesting a SCA with Trillium, a provider must confirm that there are no in-network providers available that can provide the service.
+An Out of Network (OON) Single Case Agreement, also known as an SCA, is an agreement between Trillium and a non-contracted, out-of-network provider who wishes to render services to a member or recipient.
+Single Case Agreements (SCA) are member-or recipient-specific, restricted to no more than 5 individuals, and out-of-network providers must obtain approval from Trillium before serving additional people.
+Prior to requesting an SCA with Trillium, a provider must confirm that there are no in-network providers available that can provide the service.
 For confirmation, providers should do the following: